Stadia will now work on these Android TV devices

 Cheap box: Onn.
 UHD Streaming Device

-Walmart also released a small set-top box under the onn. brand that costs a little more than the FHD Streaming Stick but is more necessary for newer televisions.
+Walmart also released a small set-top box under the Onn. brand that costs a little more than the FHD Streaming Stick but is more necessary for newer televisions.
 The difference is the UHD Streaming Device can output in 4K resolution.
-Stadia Pro subscribers will be able to get the highest resolution possible at 4K by choosing the device over the stick.
+So Stadia Pro subscribers will get the highest resolution possible at 4K by choosing the device over the stick.

 OLED: Philips 4K UHD OLED Android TV

-Philips also has a suite of OLED televisions, but only two specific models will officially support Stadia: 805 and 935.
-The OLED televisions feature Ambilight, which are LED lights around the edge of the television and glow according to what is presented on the screen.
-Although, the two models are more accessible to purchase in Europe.
+Philips also has a suite of OLED televisions, but two specific models will officially support Stadia: 805 and 935.
+The OLED televisions feature Ambilight, LED lights around the edge of the television and glow according to what is presented on the screen.

 That's not all

 There are a few more officially supported devices.
-The Philips 8215 and 8505 Android TVs will support Stadia but are sold in regional retailers in Europe and Asia.
-The Xiaomi Mi Box 3 and Mi Box 4 also support Stadia but are mainly sold in China.
-There is a rebranded model for the international market as the Mi Box S, but it may officially support the service.
+Philips has expanded its Stadia-supported lineup to include its Android TVs from 2019 (7304 and higher) and 2020 (8505 and higher), but are sold in regional retailers in Europe and Asia.
+Panasonic has its JX800 series of TVs that are also sold in Europe.
+The Xiaomi Mi Box 3 and Mi Box 4 support Stadia, mainly in China.
+There is a rebranded model for the international market as the Mi Box S, though it may not officially support the service.

 That leaves the Chromecast with Google TV, Onn.
 FHD Streaming Stick, and the Onn.
 UHD Streaming Device as some of the best options to easily start playing Stadia games on the television.
 The three are the cheapest on the list and do not require any assembly, such as placing it on a large TV stand or wall mounting.
-The other options may have more power than you need for a much higher price.
+However, the other options may have more power than you need for a much higher price.

 While this is the list of Android TV devices that will officially support Stadia, the game streaming service will work on most Android TV OS devices.
-Google said that those with different models can opt into an "experimental support" feature, though it warns users it is still in development and may not work perfectly.
+Google said those with different models can opt into an "experimental support" feature, though it warns users that it is still in development and may not work perfectly.
 If it doesn't, the company also said testing it and submitting feedback will be easier for adding more officially supported devices in the future.

 We may earn a commission for purchases using our links.
 Learn more.